-Grade/Progress Reports for Students Receiving Veterans' Benefits

-Nova Southeastern University furnishes each student with a Notification of Posting of Grade with instructions on how to view an unofficial transcript that shows current status of grades and earned semester hours for all courses completed and/or attempted, and grades for courses in which the student is currently enrolled.
+Grade/Progress Reports for Students Receiving Veterans' Benefits with instructions on how to view an unofficial transcript that shows current status of grades and earned semester hours for all courses completed and/or attempted, and grades for courses in which the student is currently enrolled.
 At the end of every evaluation period (e.g., term, semester) each veteran can request an official transcript which shows the current status of grades and earned semester hours for all courses completed and/ or attempted.
 This transcript can be obtained from the One-Stop Shop in the Horvitz or Terry Administration Buildings or online at sharklink.nova.edu/ for a \$10 fee.